 As in all areas of human interaction, there is a risk of conflict in light of business communication.
 The key here, in order to protect your image and maintain credibility, is to stay cool, calm, and collected even in the face of conflict.
 This being the most difficult of all actions, we assure you that practicing this rule of thumb brings its rewards.

 If you’re interested in more business communication tips, check out our article on communication on social networks.
 If you have a business website, check out our article on the top mistakes committed in business websites that should be avoided!
+If you don’t have a business website yet, take a look at step by step guide.

 What are the do’s and don’ts you apply in your business communication?